 Food & Commodities

 The nearest grocery store, open year-round, can be found next to the restaurant in Kasnäs.
-Please note that currently the thursday ferry only runs from Kasnäs to Örö and back, so if you want to make a round trip from Örö to Kasnäs, you have to arrange the return trip with the service company or a taxi boat.
+Please note that the thursday ferry only runs from Kasnäs to Örö and back, so if you wanted to make a round trip from Örö to Kasnäs, you would need to arrange the return trip with the service company or a taxi boat.

-There is an easier way though and the one we recomment: You can call the grocery store and have them deliver your orders by the ferry or by the service company’s boats.
+The easiest way to get food is to place an order: You can call the grocery store and have them deliver your orders by the ferry or by the service company’s boats.
 You can then pick up the delivery from the Örö harbour.
-To do this, please first check the weekly timetables with the ferry and/or service company (see Traffic) and then place your order at the shop:
+To do this, please first confirm the timetables with the ferry and/or service company (see Traffic) and then contact the shop.
+Multiple payment methods are available.

 Open Mon-Thu 9-16, Fri 9-17, Sat 9-13

 +358 (0)2 5210 116